DongzeHE/scpca-docs/docs/sce_file_contents.md

 ## Additional fields for filtered cells

-After {ref}`filtering for empty droplets <processing_information:Filtering cells>`, some additional fields are added to the `SingleCellExperiment` object.
+After {ref}`filtering and removing empty droplets <processing_information:Filtering cells>`, some additional fields are added to the `SingleCellExperiment` object.

 Within `colData`, we add the column `prob_compromised`, which denotes the probability that a cell is compromised (i.e., dead or damaged), as calculated by [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html).
 We also add to the `metadata` a `miQC_model` item, which includes the model that `miQC` fit to the data and which was used to calculate `prob_compromised`.